Byron/dua-cli/README.md

 * Dedication to `termion`
   * we use [`termion`][termion] exlusively, and even though [`tui`][tui] supports multiple backends, we only support its termion backend. _Reason_: `tui` is only used for parts of the program, and in all other parts `termion` is used for coloring the output.
 Thus we wouldn't support changing to a different backend anyway unless everything is done with TUI, which is really not what it is made for.

+### Painpoints tui-react

+* Widgets with references (like strings) need phantom data to implement their trait.
+This usually means they can't be instantiated without type hints.
+Like `List::()::default()`.

 [petgraph]: https://crates.io/crates/petgraph
 [rustup]: https://rustup.rs/
 [jwalk]: https://crates.io/crates/jwalk